 - Supply: The number of available coins, and the number of newly released, destroyed or lost coins can cause prices to either fall or rise.

-- Integration: Follow to what extend cryptocurrencies are integrated into mainstream business infrastructure.
+- Integration: Follow to what extend cryptocurrencies are integrated into the mainstream business infrastructure.

 - Fiat Currencies Crises: When the economy struggles, investors could turn to cryptos.